M-Media-Group/Cartes.io-Docs/guides/usage.md

 ### Upload markers from a GPX file
 If you have the permission to `create markers in bulk` (email us to request it), you can upload a GPX file to create a lot of markers on the map at once.

+## Developing with Cartes.io

+See the [API reference](/developers/api/) for information on how to use the Cartes.io API, and the [iFrame embedding](/developers/iframe/) guide for information on how to embed maps on your website.